uclanlp/reducingbias/README.md

 - ### Data

 We have provided all the potential scores for MS-COCO dataset in data/COCO folder.
 Also there is sampled potentials for imSitu dataset in data/imSitu folder.
-For complete imSitu potentials, download at [here](http://homes.cs.washington.edu/~my89/share/potentials.tar) (need to change this link.
-It is not working now.)
+For complete imSitu potentials, download at [here](https://s3.amazonaws.com/MY89_Transfer/webly_crf_output.tar) .